BillyDodds/Transactions_ML/README.md

 ## 5.2 Categorising Results
 Once we have retrieved all google query results for each description in the test data, we have the job of categorising them into classes.
 To do this, I identify a few key indicators for each class (transfer and wages have been left out because it is unlikely that a google search would retrieve any information for these classes).
 For example, if the google result contains "cafe", "bakery" etc, then it's quite clearly food.
 Below is the method `categorise` which attempts to sort these results into categories.

+Future work might have me improve the modifiability of this function by adding a read in a file to define the key words for in each class, instead of hard-coding them into the function.

 ```python